Contents

 slice 🔝

-Obtains a substring slice out of a String.
-This always produces a str results, because null termination cannot be guaranteed for most results - and is dropped even if it could be guaranteed to save computations.
+Obtains a substring slice out of a String, producing a str result.
+Null termination cannot be guaranteed for most results - and is dropped even in cases it could be guaranteed to reduce checks.
+This overloads the slicing operator.
+Example:

 slice(@access cstr self,u64 from,u64 to) → str